Wabash City Transportation

 Wabash City Schools “The Apache Way” travels with us on our routes, field trips, and extra-curricular events.
 It is our privilege to serve the Wabash Community

 All bus routes are established by the Transportation Department.
 Parents/Guardians can register students for transportation by completing a Transportation request form and turning it back into the school or Transportation Department.

 For detailed information regarding school transportation at Wabash City Schools download the Parent/Student Handbook.

 As professional school bus drivers take the seat behind the wheel of one of the most recognizable vehicles on the road, they assume great responsibility and are unsung heroes.
 Rarely are they thanked or acknowledged for their consistent commitment to the safety and wellbeing of students.

 The environment of the school bus demands a driver to possess many skills.
 Driving is always their first priority but they must often take on additional roles such as nurse, teacher, law enforcer, mechanic or janitor.
 They investigate, counsel, mediate, protect and are peacemakers.
 They troubleshoot, tie shoes, zip coats, find hats, close bags and protect cherished school projects.
 At athletic, band, choir and academic events they are cheerleaders, always providing a “good job” for their passengers, win or lose.

-They maneuver their 13 ton vehicle around bikes, construction, downed tree limbs, distracted drivers, and law breakers.
+They maneuver their 13 ton vehicle around bikes, parked vehicles, construction, downed tree limbs, distracted drivers, and law breakers.
 Weather and road conditions challenge their path as ice, snow, fog, rain, dark, sunshine, wind and flooded roads complicate their route.

 School bus drivers, while remaining focused on the road, are also expected to see and hear everything that happens inside the bus as they transport 50-60 students who sit up to 40 feet behind them.